ryanzhang/kupy/tests/README.md

 Grant permission on user
 ```
 GRANT CONNECT ON DATABASE sandbox TO "user";
-GRANT USAGE ON SCHEMA kupy TO "user";
+GRANT USAGE ON SCHEMA pyb TO "user";
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA kupy TO "user";
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA pyb TO "user";

 ```